 Hampshire Schools and Hampshire County Council will use the full range of legal measures to secure good attendance.
-Legal measures will only be considered through a referral to Hampshire's Attendance Legal Panels where:
+Legal measures will only be considered when there is unauthorised absence and:

 - 1 The child or family do not require the support from any agency to improve the attendance. - 2 The child has 10 or more sessions of unauthorised absence in any continuous 100 session period, and parents are complicit in the child's absence.